-Overall Jan 1 thru Mar 31, 2010 To Date
+Overall Oct 1 thru Dec 31, 2010 To Date

-Total Projected Budget from All Sources N/A \$9,521,000.00
+Total Projected Budget from All Sources N/A \$9,471,631.00

-Total CDBG Program Funds Budgeted N/A \$9,521,000.00
+Total CDBG Program Funds Budgeted N/A \$9,471,631.00

 Program Funds Drawdown \$0.00 \$9,471,631.00

-Obligated CDBG DR Funds \$0.00 \$9,521,000.00
+Program Funds Obligated (\$49,369.00) \$9,471,631.00

-Expended CDBG DR Funds \$0.00 \$9,471,631.00
+Program Funds Expended \$0.00 \$9,471,631.00

 WTC Memorial Foundation \$0.00 \$9,471,631.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

 --MUSEUM PAVILION (FORMLY KNOWN AS THE VISITOR ORIENTATION AND EDUCATION CENTER)-- This project is part of the World Trade Center Memorial and Cultural Program, which includes the Memorial (W-MEM-0171), 130 Liberty Street (130L-0171), Southern Site (SSite-0171) and the Performing Arts Center (W-ART-0171).
 This program includes the planning and construction of a Memorial and Memorial Museum, and the planning and possible construction of memorial-related improvements and cultural uses at the Site.
 The Pavilion will welcome visitors to the WTC site and serve as a transition from the surrounding city to the Memorial and Memorial Plaza.
 Programming in the Pavilion will complement the Memorial and Memorial Museum, and will serve as the entry to the Museum, with Snohetta serving as the project architect for the building.
 The northeast corner of the Memorial Plaza is being designed by Peter Walker Partners Landscape Architects. --ALLOCATION IN PARTIAL ACTION PLAN-- The Pavilion was originally funded in PAP 8 as the WTC Cultural Complex, a significantly larger building.
 The PAP was amended and the project scaled back to its current form.
 In 2006, The State of New York allocated \$80,000,000 to the project.
 That enabled LMDC to reduce its funding allocation from \$33,460,000 to \$9,521,000 for the planning and design of the Pavilion. --BENEFICIARIES--Those immediately affected by the events, including family members of victims, survivors, area residents and workers, will equally benefit from the project.
-This project will also contribute to the overall economic recovery of Lower Manhattan and New York City. --SCHEDULE--The Memorial and Cultural Program began in 2004 and extends through 2009, including the planning, design and development of the cultural institute on the site. --FEDERAL AND OTHER RESOURCES--The memorial and cultural institutions will be funded with a combination of private funds donated by individuals and groups to the World Trade Center Memorial Foundation, Inc., public investment, and investment that will be made by the cultural institutions that are selected to locate on the site. --TOTAL ESTIMATED COST--The total estimated cost for this activity has been decreased from \$33,460.00 to \$9,521,000.00
+This project will also contribute to the overall economic recovery of Lower Manhattan and New York City. --SCHEDULE--The Memorial and Cultural Program began in 2004.
+FEDERAL AND OTHER RESOURCES--The memorial and cultural institutions will be funded with a combination of private funds donated by individuals and groups to the World Trade Center Memorial Foundation, Inc., public investment, and investment that will be made by the cultural institutions that are selected to locate on the site. -- TOTAL ESTIMATED COST--The total estimated cost for this activity has been decreased from \$33,460.00 to \$9,521,000.00